mozilla-releng/balrog/docs/source/database.rst

 Any changes to a Rule that would affect a product and channel combination specified in this table will require signoff.
 This includes Rules that don't specify a product or channel at all (because that is treated as a wildcard).

-Any changes to a Release that is mapped to be a Rule that affects a product and channel combination specified that table will also require signoff.
-Releases that are not mapped to by a Rule never require any signoff.
-An important implication of this is that a newly added Release will not have ever gone through extra signoff in Balrog, and extra care should be taken when pointing a Rule to it for the first time.
+Releases which are mapped to be a Rule's mapping, fallbackingMapping, or whitelist field require the same signoffs as the Rule.
+Releases that are not mapped to by a rule never require any signoff.
+It's important that they are inspected before mapping to them for the first time.

 If a change affects more than one product and channel combination, *all* affected combinations' required signoffs will be combined to find the full set of required.
 For example, if Firefox's release channel requires 3 signoffs from "relman" and Firefox's beta channel requires 2 signoffs from "releng", a change to a Rule that affects both channels will require 3 signoffs from "relman" and 2 from "releng".
+Changing a Release that is mapped to by Rules on the "release" and "beta" channel would also require the same signoffs.

 *****************************